Google has launched a range of Chrome Apps for Mac desktop computers, bringing new productivity options to OS X.

 All the apps sync with the cloud, offer desktop notifications, and allow interactivity with devices connected to your computer.

 “Chrome Apps work office and sync to any computer where you’re signed into Chrome, so you can pick up where you left off,” explained Trent Apted and Jack Hou, Google Software Engineers and self-professed “Mac devotees”.
-“Your Chrome Apps on Mac behave and feel just like native software.”

 The Chrome Apps are available in the “For your desktop” collection on the Chrome Web Store, and Google is also launching a Chrome App Launcher for Mac.